bitovi/documentcss/pages/guides/use.md

 ### Using Markdown

-With DocumentCSS you can use [markdown](https://en.wikipedia.org/wiki/Markdown) to structure semantically your documention.
+With DocumentCSS you can use [markdown](https://en.wikipedia.org/wiki/Markdown) to semantically structure your documention.
 Markdown is great becuase is a lightweight markup that won't clutter the comments inside of your style sheets.
-For example, if you want to call out a piece of text to be displayed as "code" in markdown you can simply wrap the text in "`".
+For example, if you want to call out a piece of text to be displayed as `code` in markdown you can simply wrap the text in <code>`</code>.
 For example:

 <table>